UserisMrError/24023086/README.md

 # 24023086
-First repository for mechanical engeniring
+First repository for mechanical engineering